 With AA Cars you can be sure that all vehicles have already been history checked, and we exclude all stolen or written off cars.

-If you want to see the range of cars available through the AA Marketplace, click here.
+If you want to see the range of used cars available through the AA Cars, click here.

 How can I test drive a car?

 The best way to find out if a car will suit your needs is by checking it out in person and taking it for a spin.
 If you’re going to a dealership they’ll make sure you’re covered to drive it but take care if buying privately that you’re insured on the road.

 It’s worth doing the above checks online too if you’re serious about buying a car, but test driving will confirm whether it’s something you can live with.
 It’s important to check the tyres, brakes and steering are safe.
 Make sure you check features such as the sound system and if there’s any satellite navigation too, but also drive the car listening for any unusual noises.

 Buying a car with an AA Vehicle Inspection means the car has been carefully tested by an independent AA inspector and the report is available to you.

 Mileage – The number of miles a car has done in its lifetime